Full disclosure: I work for a marketing agency that has a telemarketing team. But as creative director, I seldom work with that group.

 When combined, all of the activities above create a comprehensive program that can produce higher returns and long-term success.
 Such a program, though, needs to be built on a database, have tightly defined lead criteria, include hot-opportunity handoff and issue escalation processes, and use a team trained in the subject matter, program goals, and customer pain points.

 With those in place, you’re ready to produce numerous opportunities, create a marketing database, and gather valuable business intelligence.

-Produce opportunities (and fix things) – Telemarketing is highly effective for penetrating organizations and determining who has a need for your solution.
-If this isn’t happening, you might have bigger issues, such as wrong message or the wrong audience.
+Produce opportunities (and fix things).
+Telemarketing is highly effective for penetrating organizations and determining who has a need for your solution.
+If this isn’t happening, you might have bigger issues, such as the wrong message or the wrong audience.
 With telemarketing, you can almost instantly identify which messages resonate and which are off basis—and then fix them right away.

-Business intelligence – During a call, there is an exchange of information.
+Business intelligence.
+During a call, there is an exchange of information.
 We capture those details and it’s amazing what you’ll find in them.
-Field-level customer intelligence, their disposition to your solution, what else they might be looking for, what their problem actually is, and more.
+Field-level customer intelligence, customer disposition to your solution, what else they might be looking for, what their problem actually is, and more.

 While I don’t know as much about telemarketing as others in our company, it’s the success of these programs that earn my respect.